DivyanshJain907/My_Portfolio/README.md

-A clean and responsive personal portfolio built using HTML, CSS, and JavaScript (or React).
+A clean and responsive personal portfolio built using HTML, CSS, and JavaScript (React).
 It highlights my projects, skills, and resume.